apache/spark/docs/sql-ref-syntax-dml-insert-overwrite-directory-hive.md

 Specifies the destination directory.

 #### ***row_format***:
-Specifies the row format for this insert. `SERDE` clause can be used to specify a custom `SERDE` for this insert.
-Alternatively, `DELIMITED` clause can be used to specify the native `SERDE` and state the delimiter, escape character, null character, and so on.
+Specifies the row format for this insert.
+Valid options are `SERDE` clause and `DELIMITED` clause. `SERDE` clause can be used to specify a custom `SerDe` for this insert.
+Alternatively, `DELIMITED` clause can be used to specify the native `SerDe` and state the delimiter, escape character, null character, and so on.

 #### ***file_format***:
 Specifies the file format for this insert.
 Valid options are `TEXTFILE`, `SEQUENCEFILE`, `RCFILE`, `ORC`, `PARQUET`, and `AVRO`.
 You can also specify your own input and output format using `INPUTFORMAT` and `OUTPUTFORMAT`. `ROW FORMAT SERDE` can only be used with `TEXTFILE`, `SEQUENCEFILE`, or `RCFILE`, while `ROW FORMAT DELIMITED` can only be used with `TEXTFILE`.